 How do I locate a divorce attorney?

 The first thing you should consider when hiring a Divorce attorney is where you will be filing or responding to a legal action.
 If you have a case in California, you should look for a California divorce attorney.
 A California divorce attorney will be licensed to practice in the State of California and will know the applicable law that may be used in your case.
-You can further limit a search by hiring a divorce attorney located in Sacramento.
 A Sacramento divorce attorney not only practices in the area but should be familiar with the local court rules.